The launch of the ‘Better Wear’ clothing collection endorses a shared vision of a more inclusive society for all

 About The Social Hub

-The Social Hub’s total locations amount to 23, with 16 properties open in Berlin, The Hague, Delft, Vienna, Groningen, Eindhoven, Maastricht, Rotterdam, Paris, Florence, Bologna, Madrid, Barcelona, Toulouse and two in Amsterdam.
-Openings in 2023 include Glasgow, Porto and San Sebastián and more; by 2025, there will also be properties in Rome, Florence Belfiore, Lisbon and Turin.
+The Social Hub’s total locations amount to 23, with 16 properties open in Berlin, The Hague, Delft, Vienna, Groningen, Eindhoven, Maastricht, Rotterdam, Paris, Florence, Bologna, Madrid, Barcelona, Toulouse and two in Amsterdam; 3 properties opening in 2023 in San Sebastian, Porto and Glasgow; and 4 more by 2025 including Rome, Florence Belfiore, Lisbon and Turin.
+With nearly 10.000 rooms across Europe The Social Hub aims to offer unique experiences to its community of international guests and locals.

 Contact details